ros-navigation/docs.nav2.org/configuration/packages/configuring-collision-monitor.rst

   ============== =============================

   Description:
-    List of data sources (llaser scanners, pointclouds, etc...).
+    List of data sources (laser scanners, pointclouds, etc...).
 Causes an error, if not specialized.

 Polygons parameters
 ===================